-Have you ever wondered if there are homeless people in Japan, homeless, wanderers or beggars?
+Have you ever wondered if in Japan there are homeless people, homeless people, wanderers or beggars?
 Yes, as in any country.
-In this article we are going to talk about the invisible homeless people living in Japan.
+In this article we are going to talk about the invisible homeless people who live in Japan.

 Japan is a rich country where 80% of people live above the poverty line.
-The reputation that Japan is a rich and unequal country creates ideas that there are no homeless people in Japan, or that they are rare.
+The reputation that Japan is a rich country without inequality, creates ideas that in Japan there are no homeless people, or that they are rare.

 Why are there homeless people in Japan?